Elias Rudolph Camerarius Sr.

-Elias Rudolph Camerarius Sr. (1641–1695) was a professor of medicine who notably wrote books on the palpitations of the heart, pleurisy, skull fractures, and the use of medicinal plants.
+Elias Rudolph Camerarius Sr. (May 7, 1641 – June 7, 1695) was a professor of medicine who notably wrote books on the palpitations of the heart, pleurisy, skull fractures, and the use of medicinal plants.

-He obtained his Doctor of Medicine (MD) in 1663 at the University of Tübingen.
+He obtained his Doctor of Medicine in 1663 at the University of Tübingen.
+He is the father of Elias Rudolph Camerarius Jr. and Rudolf Jakob Camerarius.